 People like me don’t have that luxury, but you know what?
 I’ve never wanted living only with what we usually call positive feelings to be my end all goal in life.
 I’ve always felt that that positive insistence is just also sort of a lie.
 And kinda a mean lie at times.
 As my favorite comedian said, “Oh, that’s so nice of you, you go up to people in wheelchairs dancing?
 ‘Look what I can do!'”

 Bliss is my inherent baseline but that doesn’t mean I shove the clouds away when they start rolling in.

-The other day, or yesterday actually, a very important mother and I were packing up her kid into the van with toys and I said “It’s a perfect day for the beach,” without really thinking about it because I was happy it was chilly and a little windy and threatening rain.
+The other day, or yesterday actually, I was packing up the van with a mother I deeply admire and I said “It’s a perfect day for the beach,” without really thinking about it because I was happy it was chilly and a little windy and threatening rain.
 Her face did a funny flash and then she smiled because she knew what I meant.

 My body is like the Hawaiian Islands.
 Even when the clouds roll in, I am so grateful to call my body and my heart my home.

 I don’t ever want to insist that I have nothing but good days left in my life because really, that’s pretty damn selfish of me when the world is burning.

 And sometimes, I may look recklessly emotional, but I am on to something powerful and moving.

 Have you ever seen Kill Bill Vol. 2?
 The end is my favorite.
 My mom looks just like Beatrix Kiddo when she sobs.
 She got her little girl back but she had to murder her man and she’s sobbing tears of everything.